godotengine/godot-website/collections/_article/godot-showcase-somar.md

 }
 </style>

 Today we present a showcase that is a little different.
-We interviewed Frederic Plourde and Daniel Castellanos who used Godot to create an educational XR experience for [SOMAR](https://somarbio.pt/), a non-profit association focusing on the conservation of marine life in the Algarve.
+We interviewed Frédéric Plourde and Daniel Castellanos who used Godot to create an educational XR experience for [SOMAR](https://somarbio.pt/), a non-profit association focusing on the conservation of marine life in the Algarve.

-Frederic Plourde is the XR Lead at Collabora where he drives AR/VR strategy, business development, and open-source innovation, leading a team of talented engineers working on XR customer projects and Monado, the cross-platform open-source OpenXR runtime.
+Frédéric Plourde is the XR Lead at Collabora where he drives AR/VR strategy, business development, and open-source innovation, leading a team of talented engineers working on XR customer projects and Monado, the cross-platform open-source OpenXR runtime.
 He is also Vice Outreach Officer at the Khronos Group where he promotes the OpenXR standard, fosters industry collaboration, and advocates for open and interoperable XR solutions.
-In the SOMAR project, Frederic took on a technical leadership role, overviewing the development of an immersive XR experience and leading Collabora’s efforts toward developing a Cardboard driver for Monado.
+In the SOMAR project, Frédéric took on a technical leadership role, overviewing the development of an immersive XR experience and leading Collabora’s efforts toward developing a Cardboard driver for Monado.

 Daniel Castellanos is the owner of Decacis Studio, and was contracted by Collabora to work mainly as a programmer/developer on the SOMAR project.